ezancanaro/QuantumInterpreter/README.md

 A couple of exensions could be cool:

   Implement the evaluator step-by-step, allowing the exploration of the terms structure along the whole proccess.
 Ideally, this would allow one to step both forwards and backwards in the evaluation.

+  Investigate performance of the interpreter, optimizing functions and using parallelism to solve some known bottlenecks:
+  - The evaluation of linear combinations applied to isos.
+(Should be easy to make them run simultaneously)
+  - Building the matrices for typechecking isos with more clauses.
+(Optimize code instead of using Data.Matrix ??)
+  - Iso inversion.
+  - Application of the algebraic Properties and the function dubbed TensorProuctRep (Combinations could definitely run in parallel, but would need refactoring)

   A nice undertaking would be, after having a working parser, moifying the evaluation functions so that they can keep track of the abstract data being evaluated in relation to it's syntactical counterpart, allowing us to point specifically to the code line generating an error, for instance.